Chiang Kai Shek Memorial Hall

 How to get there ?

 Chiang Kai Shek Memorial Hall, unlike other government runs attractions, is opened daily from 9am-6pm.
-No admission fee is needed.
+No admission fee is needed, it is free for all.

 Going there is fairly easy as it is very conveniently located.
 Simply take the train to Chiang Kai Shek Memorial Hall Station ( indicated by the yellow coloured arrow on following picture).